hubverse-org/hubverse-actions/hubverse-aws-upload/README.md

 ## AWS setup

-Before using this action, a member of the hubverse development team will need to "onboard" the hub to AWS.
+Before using this action, a member of the Hubverse development team will need to "onboard" the hub to AWS.
 Onboarding is a one-time process that creates:

 - An AWS S3 bucket for the hub